LorisPanza/RoboticsAndDesign/README.md

 The robot is shaped like a cat and can easily be carried on the shoulder.
 Being on the eye level of the third person helps people to interact better.

-The [user manual](G5_User%20Manual.pdf) explain how to play with Cocobot, the [mantainance manual](G5_User%20Manual.pdf) describe in a detailed way how Coco is composed from a technical point of view in order to maintain it.
+The [user manual](G5_User%20Manual.pdf) explains how to play with Cocobot, the [mantainance manual](G5_User%20Manual.pdf) describes in a detailed way how Coco is composed from a technical point of view in order to maintain it.

-In the repository, it is possible to find code to test the Arduino sensors and the [final project code](FinalDeliver/ProjectFinal.ino) for the Arduino board to control the sensor able to detect input from the environment and express emotion thorugh actuators as servomotors, vibration motor, etc.
+In the repository, it is possible to find code to test the Arduino sensors and the [final project code](FinalDeliver/ProjectFinal.ino) for the Arduino board to control the sensor able to detect input from the environment and express emotions through actuators as servomotors, vibration motor, etc.

 In this [link](https://drive.google.com/drive/folders/1Ns2KqKxA6Rszq7qJsfrtuvV2GiA2xzX2?usp=sharing), it is possible to find the advertising and building video of Cocobot.